db-ux-design-system/core-web/showcases/screen-reader/README.md

 | Linux    | 44               | 2.9%             |
 | Other    | 21               | 1.4%             |

-==> We test only Chrome for Windows and Safari for MacOS because these are the most common combinations.
+Conclusion: We only test Chrome for Windows and Safari for MacOS because these are the most common combinations.